pedrojunqueira/da-100/README.md

 			- Left Outer
 			- Full Outer
 			- Inner
-- Profile the data
-	- Profiling data is about studying the nuances of the data
-		- Anomalies
-		- Structure
-		- Statistics
-		- Row Count
-		- Distribution
-	- Examine data structures
-		- Before profile the data examine the model in power bi and the table relationships
-		- Find data anomalies and data statistics
-	- Select the View ribbon
-		- Column Quality: Show % of errors, empty and valid
-		- Column Profile: Detail statistics about the column
-		- Column Distribution: Histogram chart of value distribution if continuos or classes (distinct)
-	- Column quality and Column distribution are shown in the graphs above the columns of data
-	- Columns profile statistics
-		- Count
-		- Error
-		- Empty
-		- Distinct : All values in a column, including duplicates and null values
-		- Unique : Do not include duplicates or nulls
-		- Empty String
-		- Min
-		- Max
-		- Value Distribution (Bart Chart): important because it identifies outliers.

 - Use Advanced Editor to modify M code
 	- Each cleaning step that you made was likely created by using the graphical interface, but Power Query uses the M language behind the scenes.